Partial Payment Plan

 How this course works:

-In chapters 1, 2, 3, you will learn about the Functional Anatomy of the Esophagus, how to identify the Referred and Dermatome Patterns of the Upper GI tract.
-In chapter 4 you will learn all about the mechanics of Acid Reflux and Gastro-Esophageal Reflux Diseaseand how it relates to Osteopathic Treatment.
 In chapter 5 you will learn both gentle myofascial treatment techniques as well as more structural recoil techniques to relieve symptoms of Gastro-Esophageal Reflux Disease.
-The course finishes with a Quiz and some hands-on practice assignments that will qualify you for your Certificate of Completion (6 theory hours + 4 hands-on practice hours)
+The course finishes with a Quiz and some hands-on practice assignments that will qualify you for your Certificate of Completion.

 What will I learn in this course?